Tom Bowley

 Transports Lagging Amid Signs of Slowing Momentum

 Transportation stocks helped lead the market rally from October 2012 through March 2013, but since that time it's been a struggle on a relative basis.
-Check out this relative chart: Relative support resides near the 3.80 level in the chart above - a relative close beneath this...
+Check out this relative chart: Relative support resides near the 3.80 level in the chart above - a relative close beneath this level...
 READ MORE

 MEMBERS ONLY